boldbrush/bread/CONTRIBUTING.md

 If the test suite passes on your local machine you should be good to go.

 > *PRO TIP*: Install the git hooks by running `composer githooks`.
 This will make git run phpunit and code sniffer before committing or pushing to remote.

+## Documentation

+If you are adding a new feature or changing functionalities please also update the proper documentation under the `./docs` folder.
+We are using [docsify](https://docsify.js.org/)